 MG 209 - Occupational Safety.
 3 Credits.
 This course will provide students with a basic understanding of the nature of occupational safety, accident prevention and loss reduction.
 Topics to be discussed include accident causation, strategies for minimizing injuries and losses, sources of assistance in resolving safety problems, and Occupational Safety and Health Act (OSHA) standards, policies, and procedures.
+(PR: REA 098 or ACT Reading 18 or SAT Reading 421 or ACCUPLACER Reading 80)

-- MG 226 Commercial Papers & Transactions.
+MG 226 - Business Law.
 3 Credits.
 Focus on various business forms and laws governing businesses and business transactions.
-Students learn to analyze business transactions such as those dealing with sales, insurance, real estate, bankruptcy, and financial statements, with emphasis on commercial documents. - MG 232 Logistics.
+Students learn to analyze business transactions such as those dealing with sales, insurance, real estate, bankruptcy, and financial statements, with emphasis on commercial documents.
+(PR: REA 098 or ACT Reading 18 or SAT Reading 421 or ACCUPLACER Reading 80)

+MG 232 - Logistics.
 3 Credits.
 This course introduces students to the field of logistics.
 Topics include careers in logistics, the development of lodistics systems, modes of transportation, distribution planning, supply chain security, and customer service.
 The roles and functions of purchasing packaging, materials handling, inventory management, warehousing, and logistics software are also explored.
+(PR: Permission)

-(PR: Permission) - MG 233 Personnel Management.
+MG 233 - Personnel Management.
 3 Credits.
 Designed to acquaint the student with principles of managing personnel in business.
 Personnel recruitment, selection, and evaluation; job analysis and evaluation; employee retention; wage and salary administration; and labor relations and legislation are studied.
-(PR: MG 101; MG 101E; or Permission) - MG 240 Business Ethics.
+(PR: MG 101; MG 101E; or Permission)

+MG 240 - Business Ethics.
 3 Credits.
 The purpose of this course is to provide students with a framework for effective decision making when they face ethical issues in business.
-(PR: COM 111 or permission) - MG 253 Bank Management.
+(PR: COM 111 or permission)

+MG 253 - Bank Management.
 3 Credits.
 Covers new trends that have emerged in the philosophy and practice of management.
 The study and application of the principles outlined provide new and experienced banks with a working knowledge of bank management.
 The case study technique is utilized as an effective management learning technique.
-(PR: FN 151) - MG 280-287 Special Topics.
+(PR: FN 151)

+MG 280-287 - Special Topics.
 1-4 Credits.
 Study of content not normally covered in other courses.
-(PR: Enrollment with permission of division director or course instructor.) - MG 296 Integrated Business Strategies.
+(PR: Enrollment with permission of division director or course instructor.)

+MG 296 - Integrated Business Strategies.
 3 Credits.
 A caCJSone course in which students work in teams, using their skills and knowledge to develop and implement simulated business strategies.
-(PR: Students must have completed at least 45 credit hours in their program) - MG 299 Cooperative Work Experience.
+(PR: Students must have completed at least 45 credit hours in their program)

+MG 299 - Cooperative Work Experience.
 1-9 Credits (CR/NC).
 Supervised on-the-job training for business students.
 (PR: Permission)